 Scott Sandwich is a multidisciplinary artist, telling stories about dates, death and the apocalypse.
 He envisages a world where academic approaches to poetry can live peacefully alongside horrific puns and fart jokes.
 Hand in hand, in fact.
 Perhaps even in love.
-His work centres around the mythology of the individual, as well as authenticity of the self and history.
-He engages in these ideas through comedy and storytelling, with a strong emphases on collaboration and improvisation.
+His work centres on the mythology of the individual, as well as authenticity of the self and history, explored through comedy and storytelling, with a strong emphasis on collaboration and improvisation.

 His solo video work The Kalevala (According To Scott Sandwich) has been featured in galleries across Finland, Norway, Sweden, Benin, and Lithuania.
 His most recent artistic collaborations include the plays Tamagotchi Reset & Other Doomsdays (2017) and The Epic (2015) with playwright Finn O’Branagàin as part of their production company Ten Tonne Sparrow, presented in Perth and Sydney.
 The Epic will tour nationally throughout 2018, with ArtsOnTour.

 His poetry biography collection on Sibelius, Music Begins Where The Possibilities of Language End was shortlisted for The Lifted Brow’s Experimental Non-Fiction Writing Award 2015, and Carbon Copy was longlisted in 2017.
 He created the performance lecture An Enthusiasts Guide To Musical Anarchy with composer Tim Hansen, presented at Customs House for Siezure & Musica Viva’s Sound & Music lecture series.
 He has also designed over 50 plays, performances, and dance works presented all over Australia.

 He created the ongoing music project Obscure Music History, releasing the first album from this project in 2017.